 - Visas – depending on where you are traveling, this is a must.
 Keep paper copies on hand at all times.

 - Travel Insurance – we hope you never leave home without insurance.
-It helps to have a copy on hand in the event of an emergency.
+Be sure to to keep a copy on hand in the event of an emergency.

 - Wallet – guard this as safely as your guard your passport.
-It’s always good to carry some cash along with your cards.
+It’s always good to carry some cash along with your cards in a handy travel wallet.
+We’re all about convivence!

 If you pack right, carry on bags are like a never-ending bag of tricks.
-As small as they look, you have the potential to fill up all of that space, with items to entertain you, feed you and comfort you on your travels.
+As small as they look, you have the potential to fill up all of that space, with items to entertain you, feed you and provide a healthy dose of self-care on your travels.
 Whether it’s a short or long haul trek, with this holiday packing list – you’ll have a little bit more control over your flight experience.

 I hope this holiday packing list comes in handy for all your future travels – even if you have to swap out some things to adapt to your needs!